gillerick/simple-bank-api-go/README.md

 #### 3. Starting Docker compose

-Run the command below and wait for magic to happen.
+Run the command below to set up the dependencies and database.

 ```bash
 $ docker-compose up